A GEOLOGICAL MYSTERY:

 - Mima Mounds can be found on all continents except Antarctica.

-- Mima Mounds appear only in the recent geological record.
+- Mima Mounds appear only in the recent geological record of the last 300,000 years ago or less.

-- Mima Mounds have been through at least one ice age, the Wisconsin, and maybe more.
+- Mima Mounds have been through at least one ice age, the Wisconsin, and probably 2 or more.

-- By conservative estimates Mima Mounds cover about 10% of the Earth's continental surfaces.
+- By conservative estimates Mima Mounds cover about 10% of the Earth's continental surfaces at present.

 - All Mima Mounds look to be of a similar age.